Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 different shades of blue are less susceptible to color blindness.
-People with monochromatic sight (full colorblindness) will also still be able to tell the difference based on shade, making this an optimal color defined in figure 16 Colorblind barrier-free color pallet by Color Universal Design(CUD)
+People with monochromatic sight (full colorblindness) will also still be able to tell the difference based on shade, making this an optimal color defined in figure 16 Colorblind barrier-free color pallet by Color Universal Design (CUD).
-@color-universal-design. @color-blindness @data-visualization-with-flying-colors
+@color-universal-design @color-blindness @data-visualization-with-flying-colors

 //https://en.wikipedia.org/wiki/Color_blindness